matthieuSolente/email-gradient-generator/README.md

 - ❌ web.de,
 - ❌ GMX,

+And other mailboxes.
+Everything has been tested on Testi@.

 Enjoy and don't hesitate to give me feedback if you see any areas for improvement or bugs!